Dzogchen: The Resting Meditation of a Kusulu

 The meaning of this life that we now have is that we have heard these teachings on how to wake up from our daydream.
 This is our "precious" opportunity.

-The "reality" we are talking about here is not some imaginary mystical experience of "transcending duality" or "becoming one" with whatever-- which is based on some pleasant daydream.
-We are just talking about the basic sanity of being able to tell when we are daydreaming and when we are not.
-On the basis of recognizing the difference between these two things in our experience , the whole path becomes possible.
-If we don't understand this at the beginning of our journey then we end up just chasing a fantasy of spiritual experience.
+The "reality" we are talking about here is not some imaginary mystical experience of "transcending duality" or "becoming one" with...whatever-- which is based on some pleasant "spiritual" daydream.
+We are simply talking about the basic sanity of being able to tell when we are daydreaming and when we are not.
+On the basis of recognizing the difference between these two things in our direct experience, the whole path of authentic practice becomes possible.
+If we don't understand this at the beginning of our journey then we end up chasing a fantasy of spiritual experience which leads to further delusion.

 The much sought after "pointing out" that so many western students chase after is nothing other than this-- being shown a mind that is not lost in daydreams.
 It is supposed to be helpful for a student on their path as a practitioner to receive the "pointing out."
 Unfortunately, unless a student is able to utilize such a blessing in the way I have talked about here-- it can become an obstacle and hindrance to any genuine realization.
 In particular, having received the "pointing out" is not the end of the journey at all.
 It is only the hint of a beginning.
 One analogy the Tibetan teachers use is that it is like being shown the road to Lhasa.
 It is up to you to walk there.

 Without intensive practice before, we will lack the psychological sophistication to understand what is being pointed out.
-Without practice after recieving the pointing out we never reach out "destination."
+Without practice after recieving the pointing out we never reach our "destination."

 There is a story in "Blazing Splendor" where a naughty young tulku recieves the "pointing out" from an old monk who admonishes him to "not wander."
 Throughout his life he would remember this grouchy, old monk from his childhood as one of his root lamas --the one who first showed him the nature of mind.
 After his 12 trials with his root lama, Naropa recieved this transmission from Tilopa when Tilopa slapped him in the face with his sandle.